Giuseppina Catanea: Biography

-Beatification

-The beatification process opened in a diocesan process on 27 December 1948 and concluded its work - on the date of her birth - in 1952.
-The process had been granted the mission of compiling biographical details but also in collating documentation pertaining to her life that could attest to her cause.
-There were also witness testimonies that were also collected during this time as further evidence to be incorporated into the cause.
+Veneration

+Catanea's beatification process began at the diocesan level on 27 December 1948.
+The cause was formally opened on 1 March 1952, granting her the title of Servant of God.

 Her writings were placed in the care of theologians who deemed them to be in line with the magisterium of the faith in a decree of approval in 1964.

-These processes took place despite the fact that the Congregation for the Causes of Saints - under Pope Paul VI - did not grant their formal approval to the initiation of the cause until 5 April 1976 in a move that also accorded Catanea with the posthumous title of Servant of God.
 Once the approval had been granted a second process opened in 1977 and continued the work of the first process until its closure in 1980.
 Both processes were deemed to have completed their work according to the set criteria and were thus ratified on 18 March 1982.

 Ratification of the diocesan processes allowed for the postulation to compile and submit the Positio to officials of the C.C.S. in Rome in 1985 for their own evaluation.
 It led to Pope John Paul II declaring Catanea to be Venerable on 3 January 1987 once he had acknowledged the fact that Catanea had lived a model Christian life of heroic virtue.

 The process for a miracle attributed to her commenced in 2004 and concluded its work in 2005 in which it collated witness testimonies and all available medical documentation and evidence.
 Pope Benedict XVI approved the healing to be a legitimate miracle on 17 December 2007 in a move that would allow for her beatification to take place.
 Cardinal Crescenzio Sepe presided over the beatification on the behalf of the pontiff on 1 June 2008 in the Naples Cathedral.

 The current postulator of the cause is the Discalced Carmelite Luigi Borriello.